endoflife-date/endoflife.date/CONTRIBUTING.md

 # Command that can be used to check the current version. (optional)
 command: swish and flick
 # An image that shows a graphical representation of the releases.
+# This is not the product logo
 releaseImage: https://jkrowling.com/timeturner-releases.png

 # In the markdown section, ensure that the following are present:
-# 1. A one line statement about what the tool is, with a link to the primary website
+# 1. A one line statement about what the tool is, with a link to the primary website (in a quote)
 # 2. A short summary of the release policy, pointing out the EoL policy as well, if available.
+# 3. Any additional information that may be of interest
 ---
 > [Time Turner](https://jkrowling.com/time-turner) is device that powers short-term time travel.